wrattler/wrattler-docs/tools.md

 made possible because Wrattler architecture differs from most other notebook systems in two ways:

- - Wrattler handles evaluation of notebook cells in the browser, which makes it possible to add rich, interactive browser-based components to Wrattler.
+ - **Browser-based.** Wrattler handles evaluation of notebook cells in the browser, which makes it possible to add rich, interactive browser-based components to Wrattler.
    Standard code editor (as known from Jupyter) are one such built-in plugin, but it's equally possible to implement a spreadsheet plugin that lets users add a spreadsheet as one of their cells or implement an interactive data visualization plugin or data cleaning tool.

- - Wrattler keeps a dependency graph between cells and takes care of passing of data between cells.
+ - **Dependency tracking.** Wrattler keeps a dependency graph between cells and takes care of passing of data between cells.
 It manages evaluation and state of the notebook, which makes it possible to mix multiple languages in a single notebook.
    Language support can also be added via plugins and can either run code on